dfinity/motoko/design/scoped-await.md

 # Concrete Syntax

 TBD, but hopefully the explicit parameterization/instantiaton can be surpressed, much as Rust *lifetimes* are largely implicit.
+Here, the simplist might be to use the function name itself for the implicit index parameter (although not all motoko functions are named) and always instantiate with the ambient index (or `Any` if none).

 ### Parameterized async expressions